Metriplectic relaxation to equilibria: Diffusion-like metric brackets

-As anticipated, Eq.~(\ref{eq:CS-method}) is exactly the relaxation method of Chodura and Schl\"uter \cite{Chodura1981} with constant pressure.
-The method itself is therefore not new.
-In solar physics this relaxation method is known as the magneto-frictional method \cite{Yang1986,Klimchuk1992,Valori2007,Valori2010}, and it has been applied to the computation of force-free magnetic field in coronal active regions \cite{Wiegelmann2012}.
-The bracket formalism, however, opens the way to possible generalizations by means of different choices of the kernel.
-This possibility will be explored in future work.
+and the equilibrium condition is $j \times H = 0$, which is the weak formulation of the Beltrami condition anticipated in Section~\ref{sec:beltrami-problem}.
 Here we present a single numerical experiment obtained by a structure-preserving numerical scheme \cite{Bressan2023}, which we derived by adapting the finite-element exterior calculus (FEEC) scheme of Hu et al.\ \cite{Hu2021} for incompressible MHD.
 The scheme provably preserves the Hamiltonian (magnetic helicity), the constraint $\div B = 0$, and the monotonic behavior of entropy (magnetic energy), but it does \emph{not} preserve the topology of the field lines exactly.
-Similar work has been independently published by He et al. \cite{He2025} earlier this year.
+Similar work has been recently published by He et al. \cite{He2025}.
 Previously, the magnetic relaxation problem has been dealt with by means of Lagrangian \cite{Candelaresi2014} and finite difference \cite{Guo2016} methods.
 More recently, a different kind of Lagrangian numerical scheme has been proposed \cite{Padilla2022,Gross2023}, which is based on the discretization of the domain in narrow flux tubes, each one being relaxed by a curve-shortening flow in a modified metric.
 This interesting scheme therefore preserves the topological properties of the field lines.
 Yet with the domain discretized by a finite set of lines, the reconstruction of the magnetic field at arbitrary points of the domain, needs to be addressed.

 Before describing the considered test case, let us address the role of magnetic-helicity conservation.
 In a domain $\Omega$ where the Poincar\'e inequality for the $\curl$ operator holds true, magnetic helicity $H_m(B) = 2\fun{H}(B)$ provides a lower bound for magnetic energy.
 In fact, one has \cite{Arnold1998}